Guide to Coldcard Passphrase Setup with Sparrow Wallet

 Syncing with Sparrow Wallet

-Your coldcard passphrase wallet stays active until you power off your Coldcard hardware wallet.
+Your coldcard passphrase wallet stays active until you power off your Coldcard.
 Use it for transactions as usual, but to manage funds with Sparrow Wallet, export your wallet data and import it air-gapped.
 Follow this guide for steps: Importing Your Coldcard into Sparrow.
 Need a microSD card?
 Pick one up here to support the content: SanDisk MicroSD - 32GB

 Conclusion